antarctica/flask-entra-auth/README.md

 }
 ```

-## Testing support
+### Testing support

-If needed for application testing, this package includes mock classes to generate fake tokens and signing keys.
+If needed for application testing, this extension includes mock classes to generate fake tokens and signing keys.
 These
 can be used to simulate different scopes and/or error conditions for example.
 This requires:

 - configuring the [Resource Protector](#resource-protector) to load a fake OIDC endpoint: